 Though Vietnam’s classics like pho and spring rolls are excellent, it's also good to explore backstreets and markets and chow down on the street with the locals.
 That's always where you'll often find the tastiest and most authentic food.

 It’s rarely necessary to reserve a table in advance in Vietnam.
-Exceptions include national park restaurants (where food has to be purchased ahead), and upmarket places in Hanoi and Ho Chi Minh City.
+Exceptions include national park restaurants (where food has to be purchased ahead), and upmarket places in Hanoi, Hoi An and Ho Chi Minh City.

 - Local restaurants Vietnamese restaurants tend to have functional decor and may look scruffy, but if they're busy, the food will be fresh and delicious.

 - International restaurants In tourist areas many restaurants serve up Western and Asian food.
-Often the local food is toned down and not that authentic.
+Often the Vietnamese food is toned down and not that authentic.

 - Street food Pavement kitchens offer cheap, often incredibly tasty, local grub.